speedlight/ansibox/README.md

-My global configuration for debian with ansible
+My global configuration for Debian with Ansible

-I work with Debian testing.
+I work with Debian testing, check sources.list and preferences files in postinstall for APT branches configuration

 Dependencies:
 - pyenv